-City of Ottawa holding info session about Sprung structure at Nepean Sportsplex
+Protester arrested after disrupting City of Ottawa information session about Sprung structure

-City of Ottawa staff will be holding an information session tonight about the proposed Sprung structure set to be built near the Nepean Sportsplex, which is intended to provide temporary housing and support services for asylum seekers.
+City of Ottawa staff organized the information session to describe the project that is meant to provide temporary housing and support services for asylum seekers.

 The city confirmed last month that one Sprung structure, to be used as a "newcomer reception centre", would be built at 1645 Woodroffe Ave. by the end of 2025.
 A second site in Kanata, at the Eagleson Park and Ride, would be used if the Woodroffe site proves insufficient to meet demand.